 We have set targets to reduce waste from our manufacturing processes and trace the key materials we use.

 In our production processes, we have taken a number of steps to ensure we adopt responsible practices.
 We partnered with external experts to measure the impact of greenhouse gas emissions of our products on the environment.
 To do this, we carried out a Lifecycle Assessment of a 1460 boot.
 Through this assessment, we learned that approximately 70% of the greenhouse gas emissions from the lifecycle of a pair of 1460 boots comes from producing the materials, such as leather and packaging.
+Our top three most used materials are leather, PVC and polyester.
 Sourcing more sustainable materials is where we can have the biggest impact on reducing our products’ environmental footprint.

 What is a Lifecycle Assessment?

 A Lifecycle Assessment (LCA) quantifies the environmental impact of a product, material or service, across its entire lifecycle.

 Since the start, innovation has been at the core of the Dr. Martens brand and continues to play its role in our products today.
 We will continue to research and develop more sustainable materials for the future, such as biosynthetic and biodegradable alternatives, while maintaining the DNA of the Dr. Martens brand.

 Our global supply chain consists of manufacturing sites and distribution centres.
 As well as manufacturing our products in the UK, most of our footwear and accessories are produced in the factories of our trusted partners in eight countries across Europe and Asia.
 We also map and nominate our key material and component suppliers.